 Ottawa, Canada’s capital city, is packed with beautiful interiors to photograph at any time of year.
-From museums and galleries to historic hotels and a cathedral, these ideas will keep your Instagram feed full throughout your trip—even if you visit in the winter.
+From historic hotels and a stunning cathedral, to hidden gems inside museums and galleries, these location ideas will keep your Instagram feed full throughout your trip, no matter the weather.

 Canadian Museum of Nature

-Officially known as the Victoria Memorial Building, the structure housing the Canadian Museum of Nature is at the southern edge of Centretown.
+Officially known as the Victoria Memorial Building, the castle-style Canadian Museum of Nature is at the southern edge of Centretown.
 One of the building’s most photogenic features is the Queen’s Lantern, added in 2010.
-The monumental glass cube offers an Instagram-worthy view up Metcalfe Street toward Parliament Hill.
+From inside, the monumental glass cube offers an Instagram-worthy view up Metcalfe Street toward Parliament Hill.
 Stroll the walkways on each floor and capture the view through the building’s original arched front window, with its neo-Gothic mullions.
+Stay until it’s dark out and head outside to photograph the Lantern all lit up.

 TIP: Periodically, the museum hangs enormous inflated sculptures from the ceiling of the Queen’s Lantern.
 Try photographing them from below for a fascinating shot.